theno/fabsetup/howtos/fabsetup-addon.md

 [fabsetup/addons.py](https://github.com/theno/fabsetup/blob/master/fabsetup/addons.py#L11).

-If your fabsetup-addon is in the `known_pip_addons` list, you only need to install the addon via pip to be able to execute the task:
+If your fabsetup-addon is in the `known_pip_addons` list, you only need to install the addon via pip to be able to execute the task.
+For example:

 ```sh
 pip install fabsetup-theno-termdown